phn/pytpm/doc/overview.rst

 =======

 See :file:`src/tpm/TPM_LICENSE.txt` for TPM license.
-Code for the python binding itself is released under the BSD license; see LICENSE.txt.
+Code for the Python binding itself is released under the BSD license; see LICENSE.txt.